rfeinman/pytorch-lasso/README.md

 ## 2. Lasso Solvers

-### Linear solvers
+### Linear

-There are a wide variety of lasso solvers for the classical "linear" setting, i.e. the case where our dictionary is an overcomplete linear basis W.
+There are a variety of lasso solvers for the classical "linear" setting, i.e. the case where our dictionary is an overcomplete linear basis W.
-In this case we write our reconstructed signal as x_hat = Wz for a [d x k] matrix W.
 The `lasso.linear` module gathers a number of popular algorithms for this setting.
 The solvers include:

 - __ISTA__: Iterative shrinkage thresholding algorithms, including the "fast" variant described in [2].
 This algorithm is very efficient and produces good results in most cases.
 It's a good default.